SSHcom/elastic-jump-host/README.md

 ##
 ```

-10. In few minutes, your own instance of PrivX Extender is available.
+10. In a few minutes, your own instance of PrivX Extender is available.
 Login to PrivX to observe its status.

 ## Next Steps

 Usage of [AWS Host Directory](https://help.ssh.com/support/solutions/articles/36000194728-getting-started-with-privx#privx-gettingstarted-hostdirectories) is an easiest way to on-board hosts from your AWS account.
 Please note, this stack creates AWS User `extender-yourname-hostscan` with only `ec2:Describe*` permission.
 Use it for the directory definition.

-As post install stage, you can validate functionality of PrivX Extender with example SSH targets.
+As a post install stage, you can validate functionality of PrivX Extender with example SSH targets.
 Use this example to automate your IaC delivery.

 ```bash
 cdk example/ec2-ssh-targets